Lamsio/Self-Learning-Programming/学校/Computer Security/Lec 11.md

 ###### WPA V.S WPA2
 1. The mandatory use of AES algorithms
 2. The introduction of CCMP

-3. The biggest hole in the WPA armor - the attack vector through the Wi-Fi network in order t
+###### The primary security vulnerability to the actual WPA2 system
+- Requires the attacker to already have access